 - Athletes who have limited space to work out in may want to consider a folding rack package instead.
-This set comes with a rack, which can take up quite a bit of room.
+This set comes with a regular rack, which can take up quite a bit of room.

-Plug in and play — we love how this set has everything you need to get started with training.
+One stop shop — we love how this set has everything you need to get started with training.
 Not only that, but it has enough weight to keep most beginners progressing for a while.
 You will likely need to purchase more weight, but that won’t be for at least a year or two.

-In terms of hard wearing equipment that will serve you to the very end, the dumbbell is about as tried and true as it gets.
-Add to this the fact that you can train so many varieties of movements, patterns and qualities, and you’ve got yourself an incredibly valuable piece of equipment.
-As for which specific model to get, we think you can’t go wrong with these hex dumbbells from REP Fitness.
+In terms of hard-wearing equipment that will serve you to the very end, the dumbbell is about as tried and true as it gets.
+Add to this the fact that you can train so many varieties of movements, patterns, and qualities, and you’ve got yourself an incredibly valuable piece of equipment.
+As for which specific model to get, we think you can’t go wrong with these hex dumbbells from Living.Fit.